Manage data links

 Revert updates to linked elements

-When you update linked elements, think-cell stores the elements' data before their latest update until you close the presentation.
+When you update linked elements, think-cell stores the elements' previous data set until you close the presentation.
 To take back the last data update to a linked element, select the element to open the mini toolbar, then select Revert .

 You can use the Update Once and Revert

-buttons to switch between the most recent data update and the previous data in linked elements, even after closing the linked Excel workbook.
+buttons to switch between the most recent data update and the previous data in linked elements, even when the data link to the linked Excel workbook is disconnected.

 Automatically update linked elements

-You can allow think-cell to automatically update linked elements whenever their linked Excel data changes.
+You can allow think-cell to connect to linked Excel ranges and automatically update linked elements whenever the data in Excel changes.
 To do so, select the element to open the mini toolbar, then select Update Automatically .

-To stop automatic updates for a linked element, select the element to open the mini toolbar, then select Disable Automatic Update .
+To stop automatic updates for a linked element, select the element to open the mini toolbar, then select Disable Automatic Update or Revert

-When think-cell hasn't established a data link between linked elements and their Excel ranges, an orange question mark (
+When a data link between a linked element and its linked Excel range is disconnected, an orange question mark (

-- On the element's mini toolbar, the question mark appears on the Reverted
+- On the element's mini toolbar, on the Reverted

 button.